Articles

 The challenges emerge at team scale:

-That layer cannot live inside any single assistant's codebase — it needs to wrap the assistant from the outside, observing the process, the network traffic, and the filesystem changes that the permission system alone cannot see.
+That layer should not depend on one assistant's codebase.
+It has to sit around the assistant and watch the process, the network traffic, and the filesystem changes the permission file never sees.